 Timekeeping is superbly important in our modern world.
 It helps us make it to doctor’s appointments, schedule birthday parties, and know when to take that delicious cake out of the oven.
-Understandably, there are many people who insist that we would not need to keep time in a survival situation, as it would be unnecessary during a struggle for survival.
-However, it can be argued that in the absence of electronic clocks and cell phones or centralized timekeeping services to base our own windup clocks off of that the ability to track the time is actually even more needed during an emergency.
+Understandably, there are many people who insist that we would not need to keep track of time in a survival situation, as it would be unnecessary during a struggle for survival.
+However, it can be argued that in the absence of electronic clocks and cell phones or centralized timekeeping services to base our own windup clocks off of that the ability to track the approximate time is actually even more needed during an emergency.

 Calculating with only the Sun and Moon

 When you try to keep track of time, the more precise your tools the more precise you can be in your calculations.
 However, there are survival situations where you may not have access to the means to build even a rudimentary clock or sundial and will have to rely on rougher calculations without a clock based on unaided observations of the sun and moon.

 Do will note that the ability to at least take notes on your calculations can keep you more consistent even if you are making rougher guesses, so try to keep some records on paper when possible.
 This is particularly true of moon observations, as the issue of moon phases makes nighttime calculations a little more involved even without tools for measurement.